 Casa Terza

-About Us and Casa Terza
+About Us and Casa Terza (TAIR-suh)

-The Spark
+The Seed

-In 2006, after Kari and I had lived together for just two years, Kari experienced the on-set of a serious health condition, taking us both completely by surprise.
+In 2006, Kari and I had lived together for just two years, when Kari experienced the on-set of a serious health condition, taking us both completely by surprise.
 We had no clue how this condition might affect her future – or our future together.

-Kari’s health issue, along with my lifetime of experiences as a visibly queer black woman in the US, motivated us to scrutinize our priorities and intentionally create a vision for our lives.
+Kari’s health issue, along with my lifetime of experiences as a visibly queer Black woman in the US, motivated us to scrutinize our priorities and intentionally create a vision for our lives.
 We began working toward the goal of eventually living a different kind of life outside of the US.

-Coming from modest backgrounds (think powdered milk and Christmas shopping on the 26th), we have learned and grown a lot together.
+Coming from modest backgrounds (think powdered milk and Christmas shopping on the 26th), we have learned and grown together.
 While building our respective careers, our vision kept calling us with greater and greater clarity.

 Why Puerto Vallarta